tomoe-mami/weechat-scripts/bufferlist/README.md

 #### plugins.var.lua.bufferlist.always_show_number

-When **relation** mode is set to `merged` (the default), only the first entry of merged buffers will have its number shown.
-Enable this option to show the number of all entries.
-If relation mode is set to other value, this option will have no effect since the number will always be shown.
+By default if there are multiple consecutive buffers with the same number, only the first one will have its number shown.
+Enable this option to make the number always visible.

 #### plugins.var.lua.bufferlist.show_hidden_buffers